adhocmaster/ScrumMate/frontend/README.md

 # Frontend Guide for Scrum Mate

-There are two folders, components and pages.
+The crux of the frontend app is mainly run through the src folder.
+There are two folders, Components and Pages.
 The main file that runs the frontend is the App.js file in src.

 Components Folder:
 - The components folder contains some of the components such as the navbar and the menubar.